octohedron/gcp-mongodb-cluster/README.md

 # GCP configurable MongoDB cluster

-With this project you can launch your own MongoDB cluster with up to thousands of shards with just a few commands in Google Compute Cloud.
+With this project you can launch your own MongoDB cluster with up to thousands of shards in Google Compute Cloud with just a few commands.

 ---

 ## Features

 + Easy to configure, with `ansible` YAML
-+ Set any mount of shards
++ Set any amount of shards
 + Latest `MongoDB version 4.0.12`
 + `XFS` file system for the replication nodes storage
 + Authentication enabled with `KeyFile` in all nodes